What is possible?

-An arthroscopic shoulder surgery involves the use of a tiny camera to thoroughly investigate the joint and tendons.
+Arthroscopy of the shoulder involves the use of a tiny camera to thoroughly investigate the joint and tendons.
 The surgery, commonly referred to as keyhole surgery, is then undertaken to inspect the joint from the inside and repair any damaged tissue witgh the advantage that it results in minimal scarring at the incision.

 Procedures and recovery involving the Rotator Cuff

 Complete ruptures of the rotator cuff usually require surgery which involves stitching the torn tendon back onto the humerus (the arm bone located between the elbow and the shoulder).
 During the procedure, any subacromial spurs, arthritic Acromial Clavicular joints (ac joints) or extra bone formations can also be cleaned out (debrided).